Income tax Dates

 Non-residents who do not have an IRD number must provide the equivalent tax identification number for their country of residence, or a declaration if they are unable to.
 Non-residents who subsequently become residents must provide you with their IRD numbers within 6 weeks of notifying you they have become a resident or you must close their accounts.

 If you allow investors to invest jointly then you must collect the IRD number of each of the joint investors.
-If any joint investors fail to provide their IRD numbers you must allocate the investment proportionally between all investors and close the accounts of those who did not provide an IRD number.
+If any joint investors fail to provide their IRD numbers within 6 weeks of opening the joint account, you must exit them from the investment.